 As Adolf Hitler rose to power in Germany, Paul’s family quickly recognized the danger he posed and secretly planned to leave their home in Czechoslovakia.
-Unfortunately, the money they were saving was scorched when it was hidden behind a heating radiator.
-The family could not leave and lost their business and home when Czechoslovakia fell to the Nazis just nine months later.
+Unfortunately, the money they were saving was scorched when hidden behind a heating radiator.
+The family could not go and lost their business and home when Czechoslovakia fell to the Nazis nine months later.

-At the age of 15, Paul joined a small group of partisan fighters, led by a one-handed Russian named Batko.
+At 15, Paul joined a small group of partisan fighters led by a one-handed Russian named Batko.
 His first mission as a partisan was to assist in blowing up a Nazi train carrying supplies.
-As the train was nearing, Paul lost some of the blasting caps and had to rush to find them before it was too late.
+Unfortunately, as the train was nearing, Paul lost some of the blasting caps and had to rush to find them before it was too late.
 Luckily the mission was a success, but Batko was angry at Paul for losing the caps and put a revolver to his head.
-Thankfully, this was only a threat and Paul lived to see another raid on the trains.
+Thankfully, this was only a threat, and Paul lived to see another raid on the trains.

-Paul was a rifle soldier of the partisan brigade Stalin-Jegorov under Russian military command from September 6, 1944 until March 25, 1945.
-He is the holder of a Czechoslovak Partisan Identification Card (Zavada HQ, Czechoslovakia September 29, 1944); holder of the Order of the Slovak National Uprising, Bratislava, Czechoslovakia (November 19, 1946); citation for paid services as Czechoslovak Partisan for six months and 8 days, Minister of National Defense, Prague, Czechoslovakia, October 10, 1947; holder of Partisan Badge, Prague, Czechoslovakia, October 25, 1947.
+Paul was a rifle soldier of the partisan brigade Stalin-Jegorov under Russian military command from September 6, 1944, until March 25, 1945.
+He is the holder of a Czechoslovak Partisan Identification Card (Zavada HQ, Czechoslovakia, September 29, 1944); holder of the Order of the Slovak National Uprising, Bratislava, Czechoslovakia (November 19, 1946); citation for paid services as Czechoslovak Partisan for six months and eight days, Minister of National Defense, Prague, Czechoslovakia, October 10, 1947; holder of Partisan Badge, Prague, Czechoslovakia, October 25, 1947.

 After liberation in March 1945, Paul was drafted into the Czechoslovak army and earned the rank of corporal.
-He served until July 1945 when he received his discharge and returned to his hometown of Trenčín.
-There he was reunited with his sister Ella and learned from her that their parents, Franci and Adolf, died of typhus just before liberation.
-Ella had married her teenage sweetheart and together they had two children.
+He served until July 1945, when he received his discharge and returned to his hometown of Trenčín.
+He was reunited with his sister Ella and learned from her that their parents, Franci and Adolf, died of typhus just before liberation.
+Ella had married her teenage sweetheart, and together they had two children.

-In 1948, at the age of 19, Paul left for America in search of a new life – far away from all of the horrors of his youth.
+In 1948, at 19, Paul left for America in search of a new life – far away from all of the horrors of his youth.
 He attended Cooper Union College, earning an engineering degree.
-He then earned his master’s degree from MIT and a PhD in computer science from the George Mason University.
+Later, he earned his master’s degree from MIT and a PhD in computer science from George Mason University.

 Paul enjoyed a lengthy career as an engineer, working for Xerox (Vice President), the United States Department of Defense (recipient of the Distinguished Public Service Medal), and NASA (recipient of the Exceptional Service Medal).

-Recalling his time as a Jewish partisan, Paul Strassman at the age of 90, still believes that one should keep fighting even if that carries great risks.
-Strassmann carried a rifle when many Jews were being herded into concentration camps.
+Recalling his time as a Jewish partisan, Paul Strassmann still believes that one should keep fighting even if that carries great risks.
+Strassmann carried a rifle and fought back to defend the lives of the Jewish people.